ReFusion: Learning Image Fusion from Reconstruction with Learnable Loss via Meta-Learning: Method

 \subsection{Fusion from Reconstruction}

-To fine-tune the guiding abilities of the loss proposal module $\mathcal{P}$ for fusion tasks, non-overlapping subsets with size $\emph{M}$ are created for each epoch.
-The meta-training set $\{I_a^{ftr}, I_b^{ftr}\}$, into two subsets: a meta-training set $\{I_a^{mtr}, I_b^{mtr}\}$ and a meta-testing set $\{I_a^{mts}, I_b^{mts}\}$.
-Samples are drawn from these sets and sequentially introduced into the model at designated stages of the training process.
+{To finetune the guiding abilities of the loss proposal module $\mathcal{P}$ for fusion tasks, non-overlapping subsets with size $\emph{M}$ are created for each epoch.
+The meta-training set $\{I_a^{mtr}, I_b^{mtr}\}$ and the meta-testing set $\{I_a^{mts}, I_b^{mts}\}$ are randomly sampled from the fusion training set $\{I_a^{ftr}, I_b^{ftr}\}$.
+Samples drawn from these subsets are sequentially introduced into the model at specific stages of the training process.
 The training process is divided into three stages.
 In the first two stages, the inner and outer updates apply and optimize $\mathcal{P}$, respectively.
 In the third stage, the updates focus on the fusion and reconstruction processes, using the losses $\mathcal{L}_f$ and $\mathcal{L}_r$ to enhance the performance of $\mathcal{F}$ and $\mathcal{R}$.}